Design constraints for games

 Your scene could have a reset mechanism that sets it to an initial state, but you should be careful not to disrupt the game for players who are already playing.

 Currently, scene states aren’t shared between players unless manually implemented.
 This is the simplest way to build a scene, but it’s not ideal for social experiences.

 You can host your own server to store information about your scene and keep all players in sync with it.
-This ensures good connection speeds and keeps the scene running continuously even when no users are near.
+This ensures good connection speeds and keeps the scene running continuously even when no players are near.
 If you do this, your latency limitations would be no different to any other massively played online games.

-Hosting your own server is also a recommended safety measure for games that involve transactions with valuable game items, as peer to peer connections place trust in the user that assumes the role of server.
+Hosting your own server is also a recommended safety measure for games that involve transactions with valuable game items, as peer to peer connections place trust in the player that assumes the role of server.